The Nikon SB-700 is Nikon’s mid-tiered flash, in terms of size, overall features, and price.

 The Nikon SB-700 is a solid, dependable flash.
 I do recommend it but I think there are many third party options out there that suit a lot of photographer’s needs just as well as this flash.
 The only issue with going third party for a flash is their lack of quality control and they usually don’t have very good warranties.

-In the end, a flash is a very simple tool—at the end of the day, all any flash really does is provide you with a quick flash of bright light.
+At the end of the day, a flash is a very simple tool—all any flash really does is provide you with a quick flash of bright light.
 The Nikon SB-700 certainly does do that but I’d say this is a very expensive flash considering the features that Nikon left out of it.